cincheo/ini/README.md

 - Rule-based: processes and functions rely on rules for readability purpose.
 - Functional style: programmers familiar with functional programming can use functions and recursion.
 - Auto-deployment: processes and functions are automatically deployed with annotations, either in push or in pull mode.
-- Type inference and user types: programmers can define complex structured types and the type checker will enforce the correct usage of the structure
+- Type inference: programs are strongly typed-checked with type inference (still under development).

 ## Examples